Skill Demand Index

 Which roles need Data Pipelines most:

-Data Analysis positions drive 38% of demand.
-Other and Software Engineering also frequently list Data Pipelines as a requirement.
+Data Analysis positions drive 40% of demand.
+Data Science / ML and Software Engineering also frequently list Data Pipelines as a requirement.
 Skills commonly paired with Data Pipelines include Python and SQL.

 Depth Level Distribution